 One of the most common mistakes that SaaS founders make is not being persistent enough in their sales efforts.

 Too often, founders give up too easily when they encounter a potential customer who seems uninterested or unresponsive.
 However, the reality is that many times these same customers can be won over with a little more effort.
 The key is to persist and never give up too easily.

 By staying focused and continuing to reach out to potential customers, even when it seems like there may be no hope, SaaS founders can increase their chances of making a sale and growing their business.
-Alex learnt this very hard.
+Alex learned this very hard.

 No matter how many times he got NO…he never left the prospects on corners.
-He kept chasing them with a new offer, new idea and new mechanism to win over their objections.
+He kept chasing them with a new offer, new idea, and new mechanism to win over their objections.